The Band: 1973–1975: Move to Shangri-La

 In 1973, the Band released the covers album Moondog Matinee.
 There was no tour in support of the album, which garnered mixed reviews.
-However on July 28, 1973, they played at the legendary Summer Jam at Watkins Glen, a massive concert that took place at the Grand Prix Raceway outside Watkins Glen, New York.
-The event, which was attended by over 600,000 music fans, also featured the Grateful Dead and the Allman Brothers Band.
-It was during this event that discussions began about a possible tour with Bob Dylan, who had moved to Malibu, California, along with Robertson.
-By late 1973, Danko, Helm, Hudson and Manuel had joined them, and the first order of business was backing Dylan on the album Planet Waves.
+However, on July 28, 1973, they played at Summer Jam at Watkins Glen, a massive concert that took place at the Grand Prix Raceway outside Watkins Glen, New York.
+The event, which was attended by over 600,000 fans, also featured the Grateful Dead and the Allman Brothers Band.
+It was during the event that discussions began about a possible tour with Bob Dylan.
+By late 1973, Danko, Helm, Hudson and Manuel had joined them, and the first order of business was backing Dylan on his album Planet Waves.
 The album was released concurrently with their joint 1974 tour, in which they played 40 shows in North America during January and February 1974.
-Later that year, the live album Before the Flood was released, which documents the tour.
+Later that year, the tour was documented on the live album Before the Flood.

-During this time, the Band brought in Planet Waves producer Rob Fraboni to help design a music studio for the group.
-By 1975, the studio—known as Shangri-La—was completed.
-That year, the Band recorded and released Northern Lights – Southern Cross, their first album of all-new material since 1971's Cahoots.
-All eight songs were written exclusively by Robertson.
-Despite comparatively poor record sales, the album is favored by critics and fans alike.
+During that time, the Band brought in Planet Waves producer Rob Fraboni to help design a music studio for the group.
+By 1975, the studio, Shangri-La, was completed.
+That year, the Band recorded and released Northern Lights – Southern Cross, their first album of new material since 1971.
+All eight songs were written solely by Robertson.
+Despite comparatively poor record sales, the album is favored by critics and fans.
 Levon Helm regards this album highly in his book, This Wheel's on Fire: "It was the best album we had done since The Band."
 The album also produced more experimentation from Hudson, switching to synthesizers, showcased on "Jupiter Hollow".